heroku/heroku-buildpack-go/README.md

-If you set the `GO_GIT_DESCRIBE_SYMBOL` to the name of a string variable, it will be set at build time to the output of `git describe --tags --always`, if any.
+If you set the `GO_GIT_DESCRIBE_SYMBOL` to the name of a string variable, it will be set at build time to the output of `git describe --tags --always`.
 This lets you access the commit id or tag in your app.
 For example, in your `main.go`:

 ```go
 package main